;

 • Background Information: Primary sources, from decision-makers to experts across the political spectrum, help students understand each issue’s context and history.

-• Frequent Updates: We add new Current Issues resources regularly throughout the school year to reflect the policy landscape.
+• Frequent Updates: We add new current issues lesson plans regularly throughout the school year to reflect the policy landscape.

 • Lesson Plans: We provide activities and structured guides to facilitate meaningful classroom conversations.